General terms and conditions with customer information

 3.2 More detailed information on the right of cancellation can be found in the seller’s cancellation policy.

-3.3 The right of withdrawal does not apply to consumers who do not belong to any member state of the European Union at the time the contract is concluded and whose sole residence and delivery address are outside the European Union at the time the contract is concluded.
+3.3 The right of withdrawal does not apply to consumers who do not belong to any member state of the European Union at the time the contract is concluded and whose sole place of residence and delivery address are outside the European Union at the time the contract is concluded.

 4) Prices and terms of payment

-4.3 The payment option(s) is / are communicated to the customer in the seller’s online shop.
+4.3 The payment option(s) will be communicated to the customer in the seller’s online shop.

-4.4 If prepayment by bank transfer has been agreed, payment is due immediately after conclusion of the contract, unless the parties have agreed a later due date.
+4.4 If prepayment by bank transfer has been agreed, payment is due immediately after conclusion of the contract, unless the parties have agreed on a later due date.

-5) Delivery and shipping terms
+5) Terms of delivery and shipping

 5.5 Collection by the customer is not possible for logistical reasons.

-6) Ownership of goods
+6) Retention of title